VasilisMylonas/ceid-web-project/README.md

 ## TODOs

+- Check /src/routes/theses.routes.js for TODOs
+- Refresh button in thesis-manage

+- Ignore below
 - Maybe autoIncrement should be autoIncrementIdentity for postgres (see models)
 - Authentication middleware should attach role info/id
-- Refresh button in thesis-manage